 Stream characteristics, such as slope, length, and sinuosity are determined by a combination of geological history (i.e., glaciation) and human intervention (i.e., lake impoundments and channelization).
-Based upon this information, it was determined that there were five distinct stream reaches in the Pewaukee River as set forth on Map IV-1 and Figure IV-6.
-In addition, several of the major tributaries to Pewaukee Lake and River that include Coco Creek, Meadowbrook Creek, Pewaukee Lake Outlet, and CTH JJ tributary were also assessed as part of this project (see Map IV-1).
-The extent of the physical data collected within the Pewaukee River and other reaches within this watershed as part of this study is shown on Map IV-1.
+Based upon this information, it was determined that there were five distinct stream reaches in the Pewaukee River as set forth on Map 20 and Figure 33.
+In addition, several of the major tributaries to Pewaukee Lake and River, including Coco Creek, Meadowbrook Creek, Pewaukee Lake Outlet, and CTH JJ tributary were also assessed as part of this project (see Map 20).
+The extent of the physical data collected within the Pewaukee River and other reaches within this watershed as part of this study is shown on Map 20.